openstack-archive/sahara/doc/source/userdoc/advanced.configuration.guide.rst

     kill: CommandFilter, kill, root

-If you wish to use a rootwrap command other than ``sahara-rootwrap`` you can set the following configuration property in your sahara configuration file:
+If you wish to use a rootwrap command other than ``sahara-rootwrap`` you can set the following parameter in your sahara configuration file:

 .. sourcecode:: cfg